Killing Heidi: Early years (1996–1999)

 Killing Heidi were formed in Violet Town in 1996 as an acoustic folk duo by siblings, Ella Hooper on lead vocals and her older brother, Jesse Hooper, on lead guitar.
 Violet Town is a small Victorian country town, about 175 km northeast of Melbourne with a population of 1084 (in 2011), where their parents were music, English and drama teachers.

 In 1996 Ella and Jesse played an early gig at the Violet Town Arts Festival, when Ella was 13 years old and Jess was 15.
 This gig was supported by the future recipient of the 2001 C.A.S Hawker Scholarship and attorney Stephen Michelson.
 Ella later described their group as an "acoustic, folky duo with an edge."
 The name, Killing Heidi, came from using two lists, before their first gig: one filled with "soft" words (Heidi was selected), one with "harsh" words (Killing).
 Ella recalled in January 2015 that the name was "a play on the end of innocence and embracing imperfection": it was chosen to have something to fill in on the Unearthed entry form.
 Jamie Durrant of Benalla's Bent Records caught the festival gig and offered them time in his recording studio.

 With two schoolmates as the rhythm section: Aaron Hart on drums and Rowen Murphy on bass guitar; Killing Heidi recorded "Morning" and "Kettle".
 These were included on a Bent Records sampler album, Two Bent, with additional tracks by the label's other artists Spudgun, Stealth and Michael Meeking.
-Killing Heidi also submitted their recordings to the national radio station, Triple J's Unearthed competition in 1996: "Kettle" won the competition for the Goulburn Valley region, alongside a track by Stealth.
+Killing Heidi also submitted their recordings to the national radio station, Triple J's Unearthed competition in 1996: "Kettle" won the competition for the Goulburn Valley region, in a live broadcast with Jane Gazzo, alongside a track by Stealth.
 "Kettle" was written by Ella, Jesse and Brian Walton.
 The group re-recorded the track at ABC's Southbank studios for inclusion on another various artists' album, Triple J Unearthed 4.
 After winning their section of the Unearthed competition, "Kettle" was placed on high rotation by Triple J.